A Guide to Interval Funds

 Who should invest in interval funds?

 An investment in interval funds may not be suitable for everyone.
-While the funds do offer periodic liquidity, it is prudent to consider them illiquid, as there is no guarantee that investors will be able to sell in a timely manner.
+While the funds do offer periodic redemptions, it is prudent to consider them illiquid, as there is no guarantee that investors will be able to sell in a timely manner.
 However, investors with long-term investment horizons looking for opportunities to earn higher income from less liquid securities may find interval funds attractive.

 Tags: